-On November 13, 2023, registration statements under the Securities Act with respect to our initial public offering of 2,100,000 shares of our Class B common stock was declared effective by the Securities and Exchange Commission.
-We received approximately \$8.726 in net proceeds from the offering (assuming no exercise of the underwriters' over-allotment option) after payment of underwriting discounts and commissions and estimated expenses of the offering.
+On , 2023, a registration statement under the Securities Act with respect to our initial public offering of 2,000,000 shares of our Class B common stock was declared effective by the Securities and Exchange Commission.
+We received approximately \$13.6 million in net proceeds from the offering (assuming no exercise of the underwriters' over-allotment option) after payment of underwriting discounts and commissions and estimated expenses of the offering.

 We have two classes of common stock outstanding: Class A common stock and Class B common stock.
-Upon the completion of this offering, our issued and outstanding share capital will consist of 44,353,846 shares of Class A common stock and 19,913,000 shares of Class B common stock, assuming the underwriters do not exercise their over-allotment option to purchase additional shares of Class B common stock.
+Upon the completion of this offering, our issued and outstanding share capital will consist of 44,353,846 shares of Class A common stock and 19,813,000 shares of Class B common stock, assuming the underwriters do not exercise their over-allotment option to purchase additional shares of Class B common stock.
 Holders of Class A common stock and Class B common stock have the same rights except for voting rights.
-Each share of Class A common stock shall be entitled to ten (10) votes, and each share of Class B common stock shall be entitled to one (1) vote on all matters submitted to a vote of stockholders of the Company.
+Each share of Class A common stock shall be entitled to ten (10) votes, and each share of Class B common stock shall be entitled to a vote of stockholders of the Company.
 Each share of Class A common stock is convertible into one share of Class B common stock at any time at the option of the holder, but Class B common stock shall not be convertible into Class A common stock under any circumstances.
 Holders of our common stock will not have preemptive, subscription, or redemption rights.
 For more detailed description of risks related to the dual-class structure, please see "Risk Factors - Risks Related to the Offering and Ownership of Our Class B Common Stock - The dual-class structure of our common stock has the effect of concentrating voting power with our existing stockholders prior to the consummation of this offering, which may limit your ability to influence the outcome of important transactions, including a change in control."